HOW CONSOLIDATING YOUR STUDENT LOANS CAN MAKE IT EASIER TO PAY OFF

 - Longer Repayment Time

 You have to know that when you negotiate a new repayment for the loans, the time for full payment will change.
 You will have a longer time to finish paying all the loans since you now have a lower monthly repayment.
 This might increase interest rates.
-But it is worth it and makes it far easier to manage all your student loans.
+But it is worth it and makes it far easier to pay them off your student loans.

 The Way Forward